Pakistani journalist Matiullah Jan abducted in Islamabad | DW | 21.07.2020

 Read more: Is the space for critical thinking shrinking in Pakistan?

-Jan has previously been the target of attacks.
+Indeed, Jan has previously been the target of physical attacks.
 In 2017, rocks were thrown at the car he was driving near Islamabad.

 Critical media voice